maemo-leste/maemo-user-guide/source/chapters/clock.rst

 The following options will be available:

-#.
-New World clock (You can select the city from the world map, or from a list)
+#. :ref:`chapters/clock:New World clock` (You can select the city from the world map, or from a list)
-#.
-List of existing world clocks (Or just the Local time clock)
+#. :ref:`chapters/clock:List of existing world clocks` (Or just the Local time clock)

 New World clock
 """""""""""""""